 Singing and composing new original songs are a priority and primary offering in my work as a song sharer.
 Here are some original songs to share, all written or arranged by me.
 I love when people bring these songs to life by singing them with their groups!
 If you are teaching or performing these songs in your choir or in paid workshops, consider making a donation to support the creative process and upkeep of this song library.
 Many artists sell their music for set prices, and many composers charge licensing fees for performance and use of songs.
-I offer these songs in the spirit of the gift: to choir members, colleagues, and to the prairies and evening mists from which they came.
-If you are finding joy and good use in these songs, especially professionally, consider contributing to their continued existence in this way.
-A common licensing rate for professional use is $2 per person you're teaching, per song.
-You can donate by clicking the button below, or avoid payment fees by directly PayPal-ing under the "send money to friends and family" option.
-Retroactive song use donations are so welcome!
+I offer these songs in the spirit of the gift.
+If you are finding joy and good use in them or teaching them professionally, consider contributing to the library fund.
+A common donation for teaching use for a song is $25 - $50.
+Think, less for one off workshops, more for performing / full season choir songs!
+You can donate by clicking the button below or Venmo @anniezylstra.
 Teaching tracks to all songs are available, either through a link with the song, or upon request.

 Blessed Motion, by Annie Zylstra, is a 4-part acknowledgement of Life as an unpredictable, ever-changing movement toward itself.
 The melody first came crouching in a rock bed next to a fast moving fork in the Trinity River, where salmon were in their first week of journeying to their spawning sites in northern California.

 Crickets is a three part lullaby inspired by the opening Gary Snyder poem in David Abram's book Spell of the Sensuous.
 It's a song-form reminder that we live in an animate world of living sentient beings who are not just there to be experienced by us, but that actually feel and experience us as well.
 What would a world look like that remembered and cultivated that relationship?